 If your loved one was physically abused, sexually assaulted, or suffered an unexplained serious injury file a complaint with the Illinois Department of Public Health.
 Complaints against nursing homes can be filed with the Illinois Department of Public Health by phone (800) 252-4343, mail or fax (217) 524-8885.
 You can find the link to The Illinois Department of Public Health “How to File a Complaint” here http://www.dph.illinois.gov/topics-services/heath-care-regulations/complaints You may also want to call the police if your loved one was physically or sexually abused.

-If your loved one suffered injuries or death in a nursing home, contact Brian J Graber LLC, at (312) 291-4648 for a free consultation as soon as possible because nursing homes do cover-up evidence of abuse and neglect.
+If your loved one suffered injuries or death in a nursing home, contact Brian J Graber LLC, at (312) 291-4648 for a free consultation as soon as possible because nursing homes do cover up evidence of abuse and neglect.

-Dramshop claims are statutory claims for personal injuries caused by intoxicated customers of business serving alcoholic beverages.
+Dramshop claims are statutory claims for personal injuries caused by intoxicated customers of businesses serving alcoholic beverages.
 Dramshop claims are claims brought against bars and restaurants for serving alcoholic beverages to customers to the point of intoxication.
 Those intoxicated customers cause injury or death to some innocent person.

 You may have a claim under the Dramshop Act if you were injured or a loved one was injured or killed by an intoxicated customer of a bar or restaurant.
 Call Brian J Graber LLC, at (312) 291-4648 for a free consultation.

 Premises liability claims arise when a person or business entity allows a dangerous condition to exist on their property that causes injury or death to a person who is invited onto the property.
-Premises liability claims arise when a business allows a condition to exist on their property that causes injury to the public they invite into their business.
-Common examples are customer slipping and falling on a substance the business allowed to remain on the floor.
+Premises liability claims arise when a business allows a condition to exist on the property that causes injury to the public they invite into their business.
+Common examples are customers slipping and falling on a substance the business allowed to remain on the floor.
 Other examples of premises liability would be big box stores improperly stacking products on high shelves that fall onto customers walking down aisles.

-Generally, in Illinois there is no common law duty to protect others from criminal acts of third parties.
-However, in Illinois there is an exception to this rule when there is a special relationship between a property owner and the persons invited onto the property.
+Generally, in Illinois, there is no common law duty to protect others from criminal acts of third parties.
+However, in Illinois, there is an exception to this rule when there is a special relationship between a property owner and the persons invited onto the property.
 There are four special relationships recognized that may require a property owner to protect persons from the criminal actions of third parties on their property.
 Those four special relationships are: